AlainDaccache/Quantropy/README.md

 </p>

 The human mind is fascinating.
 Give it a series of observations, and it will attempt to find structure to it.
-It will find variables upon which the given data might depend on, and develop elaborate models, in the hopes of predicting future observations.
+It will find variables upon which the given data might depend on, and develop elaborate models in the hopes of predicting future observations.
 What if this search for the Holy Grail is all in vain?
 What if we have been fooled by randomness?